 They are usually described as action-oriented leaders who are focused primarily on results.

-- like being in control during communication;
+- Like being in control during communication,

-- prefer to act, rather than wait.
+- Prefer to act rather than wait.

-Positive traits of directors
+The positive traits of directors

-- work quickly, even when working alone;
+- Working quickly, even when working alone,

-- like initiating changes.
+- Initiating changes.

-Negative traits of directors
+The negative traits of directors

-- have a low tolerance for the feelings of others.
+- Have a low tolerance for the feelings of others.

 How to talk with a director

-- be prepared to provide quick solutions;
+- Be prepared to provide quick solutions.

-- provide step-by-step guides on how goals can be obtained;
+- Provide step-by-step guides on how goals can be obtained,

-- avoid emotional arguments;
+- Avoid emotional arguments,

-- avoid small talk;
+- Avoid small talk,

-- avoid disclosing too much detail;
+- Avoid disclosing too much detail, and

-- highlight crucial points.
+- Highlight crucial points.

 An example of successful communication with a director

 To say what she wants as efficiently as possible, the marketing director shows a step-by-step guide on how the marketing strategy she’s proposing can help the company obtain its goals.

 Communication styles, division by Murphy et al.

-According to a Forbes article and survey that relies on the report by The Economist Intelligence Unit and Lucidhart, as much as 42% of survey respondents who identify with at least one of the above-listed communication styles, cite the differences in these communication styles as the leading cause of miscommunication at work.
+According to a Forbes article and survey that relies on the report by The Economist Intelligence Unit and Lucidhart, as much as 42% of survey respondents who identify with at least one of the above-listed communication styles, cite the differences in these styles as the leading cause of miscommunication at work.